IsaacSante/IsaacSante/README.md

 Currently, I'm working as a Junior Engineer at Studio Elsewhere.
 In this role, I develop software for immersive environments that combine nature visuals and sounds, aimed at helping medical staff recharge during work.

-You can read more about my process here: [Isaac's Process](https://isaacsante.com)
+You can read more about my process here: [Portfolio](https://isaacsante.com)

 In my free time, I engage in creative coding projects such as audio-reactive visuals, ML art, and interactive installations.
 Check out my art on Instagram!